 I updated the rating from a 7 to an 8 today in order to reflect my drastically improved appreciation of this game as a SOLITAIRY playable game.
 After reading several encouragements in the forum about solitaire play I decided to try myself.
 And indeed, given certain restrictions, the game plays out wonderfully when played by just you alone.
 The key to this success is of course in large part because of the use of dice and the open nature of the game.
 Dice make up the number of moves one can play, dice make up the number of recruits you can have and of course dice decide on the outcome of battle.
 Therefore what would be a Strategic game, mixed with a large amount of Tactical play, is essentially turned around into an enjoyable Tactical game, with some Strategic elements.
 Playing it solitaire means no surprises are possible, unless you deliberately make one for ‘the other side’, but trying to optimize what is randomly given to you in it self is a challenge worth undertaking.
 Make sure you pick this one up if you’re looking for a good, playable, tactical solitaire wargame.

 Update.
 Improved my rating from a 3 to a 6 after playing this on Boardgamearena.
 Over there you can choose the level of the opponents.
-So being stuck with a weak player to your left is not an issue.
+So being stuck with a weak player to your right is not an issue.
 That makes for far more interesting plays.